Haruray/chesstwo/README.md

 * Battle Tendency only : New pawn class, Saint.
 More info later.
 * Battle Tendency only : New game mode, King's Bounty.
 More info later.
 * Both player will have Magic(s), based on their pawns class.
 More info later.
+* Battle Tendency only : New game mode, Gladiator's Quest.
+More info later.